Pericoptus truncatus: Distribution and habitat

+Occasionally P. truncatus has been known to emerge in significant numbers at beaches in New Zealand, such as in Waikanae in 1982.

 Ecology

 Pericoptus truncatus larvae have an unknown association with the Mumulaelaps ammochostos mite, which are found living on the outside of the larvae.
 The association is unlikely to be parasitic and it has been suggested that the mites may actually feed on other mites and nematodes associated with the larvae.

 Threats

 An exotic Scoliidae wasp, the yellow flower wasp, Radumeris tasmaniensis has been found in Northland, North Island, New Zealand.
 This has been a cause for concern as R. tasmaniensis parasitises on the large sand scarab's larvae.
 The female stings and paralyses the scarab larva and lays eggs on it.
 The wasp larva then slowly consumes the paralysed beetle larva.

 Parasites

 At certain times of the month Pericoptus truncatus larvae have been observed immersing themselves in the saltwater saturated sand at the low tide zone for a period & then returning to the sand dunes.
 This behaviour was mostly conducted under the safety of night-time.
 It has been suggested that this may be the larvae's effort to remove themselves of parasites.